jaspector

 Village Office Hours: 1st-10th of each month, 20th-23rd of each month, and the last Wednesday-Thursday of each month; Monday-Thursday 9:00 AM to 3:00 PM

-Village of Broadwater Building Permit FAQ
+Source: Village of Broadwater ↗

 It is unclear whether the Village of Broadwater maintains an active building permit and inspection program.
 Data gap: No confirmed local code adoption, zoning ordinance, or permit threshold for Broadwater as of research date.
 Direct contact with the Village Office is essential before any construction project in Broadwater.

-1. Contact the Village Office during scheduled office hours (1st-10th of each month, 20th-23rd of each month, and the last Wednesday-Thursday of each month; Monday-Thursday 9:00 AM to 3:00 PM) to determine whether the village requires a building permit for your project and whether local zoning applies 2.
+To apply for a building permit in Broadwater, NE, follow these steps: 1.
+Contact the Village Office during scheduled office hours (1st-10th of each month, 20th-23rd of each month, and the last Wednesday-Thursday of each month; Monday-Thursday 9:00 AM to 3:00 PM) to determine whether the village requires a building permit for your project and whether local zoning applies 2.
 If a permit is required, obtain the applicable application form from the Village Office 3.
 Prepare a plot plan and any required construction documents 4.
 Submit the application at the Village Office and pay any applicable fees 5.
 Schedule inspections as directed by the Village Office 6.
 Obtain final sign-off upon project completion

-Other cities in Morrill County
+Other jurisdictions in Morrill County.

-View all Morrill County jurisdictions →
+All Morrill County jurisdictions →